xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Function**

-FILES   Returns the filenames in the specified directory or folder
+FILES&nbsp;&nbsp;&nbsp;Returns the filenames in the specified directory or folder

 Return to [top](#A)